Impairment testing of Goodwill:

 The Company’s exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 The credit period is ranges between 30- 120 days.
 Before accepting any new customer, the Company uses an internal credit scoring system to assess the potential customer’s credit quality and defines credit limits for each customer.
 Limits and scoring attributed to customers are reviewed once a year.

-(d).
-Rights, preferences and restrictions attached to equity shares:
+(d) Rights, preferences and restrictions attached to equity shares:

 The Company has only one class of equity shares having a par value of ?
 5 per share.
 Each holder of equity shares is entitled to one vote per share.
 The dividend proposed by the Board of Directors is subject to approval of the shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company in proportion to their shareholding.

-(e) .
-Buyback of Equity shares:
+(e) Purchase of treasury shares:

 The Company has constituted a 'Cyient Associate Stock Option Plan 2021 Trust ('Trust’), to grant, offer and issue options to the employees of the Company and its subsidiaries.
 During the year 2021-22, the Trust has acquired 1,079,000 equity shares from the secondary market amounting to ?
 950 based on the loan received from the Company.
 The Company has treated the Trust as its direct extension, such that the assets and liabilities of the Trust are included in the standalone financial statements and the shares acquired/held by the Trust are classified as "Treasury Shares".

-(g) (i).
-Associate Stock Option Plans: (equity settled)
+(f) (i) Associate Stock Option Plans: (equity settled)

 Associate Stock Option Plan - 2008 (ASOP 2008):

-The Company instituted ASOP 2008 in July 2008 and earmarked 1,000,000 equity shares of ?
+The Company has instituted ASOP 2008 in July 2008 and earmarked 1,000,000 equity shares of ?
 5 each for issue to the employees under ASOP.
 The Company modified ASOP 2008 and adjusted the number of options and exercise price on account of bonus issue 1:1 during financial year 2010-11.
 Under ASOP 2008, options will be issued to employees at an exercise price, which shall not be less than the market price on the date of grant.
 These options vest over a period ranging from one to three years from the date of grant, starting with 10% at the end of first year, 15% at the end of one and half years, 20% after two years, 25% at the end of two and half years and 30% at the end of third year.

 Associate Stock Option Plan - 2015 (ASOP 2015):

-The Company instituted ASOP 2015 in July 2015 and earmarked 1,200,000 equity shares of ?
+The Company has instituted ASOP 2015 in July 2015 and earmarked 1,200,000 equity shares of ?
 5 each for issue to the employees under ASOP.
 Under ASOP 2015, options will be issued to employees at an exercise price, which shall not be less than the market price on the date of grant.
 These options vest over a period ranging from one to three years from the date of grant, starting with 10% at the end of first year, 15% at the end of one and half years, 20% after two years, 25% at the end of two and half years and 30% at the end of third year.

 Associate Restricted Stock Units Scheme 2020 (ARSU 2020):

-The Company has instituted the ARSU’s 2020 plan earmarking 1,050,000 equity shares of?
-5 each which provided for grant of Restricted Stock Units ('RSUs’) to eligible associates of the Company and its subsidiaries.
+The Company has instituted the ARSU's 2020 plan earmarking 1,050,000 shares of ?
+5 each which provided for grant of Restricted Stock Units ('RSUs') to eligible associates of the Company and its subsidiaries.
 The Exercise price shall be ?
 5 each.
 The Board of Directors recommended the establishment of the plan on January 16, 2020 and the shareholders approved the recommendation of Board of Directors on March 5, 2020 through a postal ballot.
 The RSUs will vest over a period of three years from the date of grant.
-These options vest over a period ranging from one to three years from the date of grant, starting with 30% at the end of first year, 50 % after two years, 20% at the end of third year.
+These options vest over a period ranging from one to three years from the date of grant, starting with 30% at the end of first year, 50 % after two years, 20% at the end of third year

 Associate Stock Option Scheme 2021 (ASOP 2021):

-The Company has instituted the ASOP 2021 scheme and also incorporated 'Cyient Associate Stock Option Scheme 2021 Trust’ (Trust), whereunder shares were purchased from the stock exchanges through the Trust.
+The Company has instituted the ASOP 2021 scheme and also incorporated 'Cyient Associate Stock Option Scheme 2021 Trust' (Trust), whereunder shares were purchased from the stock exchanges through the Trust.
 KP Corporate Solutions Limited, Corporate Trustee, has been appointed as trustee for this Trust.
 Shareholders of the Company have approved the Scheme and the formation of Trust through postal ballot on February 23, 2021.
-During the year ended March 31, 2022, Trust purchased 1,079,000 shares.
-The Exercise price shall be ?
-5 each.
-The options will vest over a period of 3 years equally from the grant date.

 Associate Stock Option Plan - 2023 (ASOP 2023):

-The Company instituted ASOP 2023 in June 2023 and earmarked 1,200,000 equity shares of ?
+The Company has instituted ASOP 2023 in June 2023 and earmarked 1,200,000 equity shares of ?
 5 each for issue to the employees under ASOP.
 Under ASOP 2023, options will be issued to employees at an exercise price, which shall not be less than the market price on the date of grant.
 These options vest over a period ranging from one to three years from the date of grant, starting with 33% at the end of first year, 33% at the end of second year and 34% at the end of third year.

-(g) (ii).
-Fair value of stock options granted during the year:
+(f) (ii) Fair value of stock options granted during the year:

-Nature of reserves:(a) Capital redemption reserve
+(a) Capital redemption reserve

 Represents the nominal value of equity shares bought back pursuant to Buyback in accordance with Section 69 of the Companies Act, 2013.